Skip to contents

 See also

-use_metadata_template() to create a metadata statement template.
+use_metadata_template() to create a metadata statement template; use_data() to save data to /data-publish.

 Examples

-# get a boilerplate metadata statement
+# Get a boilerplate metadata statement

 use_metadata_template(file = "my_metadata.Rmd", quiet = TRUE)